• Skip to primary navigation

 Jump To Recipe

-Perfect Lemon Curd is smooth, creamy and just the right sweet-tart flavour balance.
+Homemade Lemon Curd is smooth, creamy, and just the right sweet-tart flavour balance.
+It turns out perfect every time.

-Easy fool-proof recipe.
+Easy, fool-proof recipe.
 Simple ingredients.
 You will never want store-bought again.
-It is gluten-free too.

 Really basic ingredients.
 You will need: